Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB141', 'Testing Silverlight Applications')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB141.aspx">KB141</a> Testing Silverlight Applications

 When testing Silverlight applications, you may find that Rapise fails to recognize the objects in the Silverlight app using the UIAutomation library.
 When using the Rapise Spy Tool, the  whole app is identified as a single window.
 The objects such as a dropdown, buttons etc. inside the silverlight app are not individually recognized.

+### <a onclick="return RegisterKbClick('KB544', 'How to Use Rapise Cloud on AWS')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB544.aspx">KB544</a> How to Use Rapise Cloud on AWS

+With our Rapise cloud edition, you can take your automated software testing to the cloud.
+With Rapise cloud edition you can start testing immediately, no hardware or test lab needed, just sign up for Amazon Web Services (AWS) and rent our Rapise cloud AMIs on-demand, with no minimum usage and no annoying monthly or annual fees, just pay for what you use.

 ### <a onclick="return RegisterKbClick('KB139', 'Disabling the generation of comments during Recording')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB139.aspx">KB139</a> Disabling the generation of comments during Recording